f/equiv/README.md

 ```
 $ equiv python/requests of node
-python:requests is a http client
+python/requests is a http client
 equivalent in node are:

 - request